ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Section 3 in the Remote ATtestation procedures (RATS) Architecture {{Section 3 of -rats-arch}} gives an overview of the roles and conceptual messages in the IETF RATS Architecture.
-As discussed in that document, a Verifier accepts a well-defined set of RATS conceptual messages: Evidence, Endorsements and Reference Values, as well as Policy for Appraisal of Evidence.
+As discussed in that document, a Verifier accepts a well-defined set of RATS conceptual messages: Evidence, Endorsements and Reference Values, as well as Appraisal Policy for Evidence.
 A Verifier appraises Evidence using Appraisal Policy for Evidence, typically against a set of Reference Values.

 Various formats of conceptual messages exist, including standard and vendor-specific formats.
 One of the purposes of a Verifier is depicted